Baked Oats For One | Quick And Easy

 8. Salt – Helps to enhance all the other flavours.

-• Preheat your oven and line a little baking tin with baking paper so they’re ready to go.
-Mine is 18 x 13.5cm (7 x 5.5 inch).
+• Preheat oven and line a small baking tin with baking paper.
+Mine was 18 x 13.5cm (7 x 5.5 inch).

 • Blend the oats into a flour using a small blender.
-A Thermomix is not ideal for this, the volume is too small.
-Go for something like a Nutribullet or Vitamix instead.

 • Pour into the prepared baking tin and place in the oven.
 Cook for 20 minutes or until the top is golden.
-Remove, add toppings of choice and enjoy!

 FAQ